CB & Q Burlington Locomotive Bell

 After his wife , Erma, died, Winston joined the Evergreen Elks Lodge in 1981 eventually becoming an Honorary Life Member.
 He was an active member for 27 years until his death at age 92.
 He remarked many times that the Lodge was a tremendous source of comfort and companionship for him.

 Upon his death the International Bell Museum collection was donated to Winston’s alma mater, Hastings College in Nebraska.
 Per Winston’s wishes, the Hastings College Foundation donated and sent the bell to our Lodge in Winston’s memory.

 Clayton Huffman decided to make it his ER Project to bring the bell out of the Lodge Dungeon where it has been stored since 2014.
-Jack Jordan, and Gene Lewis joined Clayton in a great effort to get the bell moved and mounted to the present outdoor location.
-Future plans are to display a placque on the bell pedestal and to install several seating benches and uplighting.
+Jack Jordan and Gene Lewis joined Clayton in a great effort to get the bell moved and mounted to the present outdoor location.
+Future plans are to display a plaque on the bell pedestal and to install several seating benches and uplighting.
 Many thanks to Clayton, Jack and Gene for capturing a part of our history in such a meaningful and attractive exhibit.
 This will be the perfect spot to sit and reflect on Winston’s legacy to us, a bell that rings for “freedom, peace, and unity”.

 Submitted by: Connie Greenberg